akyriako/otc-docs/doc/source/caf/adopt/big-data-migration.rst

 Big data migration is a part of data migration and complies with the cloud migration theory and project management logic.
-In terms of project management, big data migration contains four phases: business survey, migration solution design, migration implementation, and migration assurance.
+In terms of project management, a big data migration plan contains **four phases**:

+-  Business survey
+-  Migration solution design
+-  Migration implementation
+-  Migration assurance

 .. image:: ../../assets/caf/image60.png

-Migration Solution Design
+Migration Plan Design
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In the **business survey phase**, the customer is the main party, and Huawei is the supporting party.
+In the **business survey phase**, the customer is the main party, and T-Systems is the supporting party.
 They should work together to conduct the survey and determine the customer's business status, including:

 -  Customer's big data platform and services